Notice: Effective November 2, 2020, Courthouse Hours will be 8:00 am to 4:30 pm Monday – Friday.

 Mora County plans to declare a State of Emergency to assist with recouping costs associated with the upcoming emergency.
 We will request assistance from outside agencies, as necessary and we will deal with this growing emergency as it evolves.
 If a family has an imminent need for services, such as basic groceries or medications, please get in contact with us and we’ll elicit assistance from organizations who can best provide these services.

 The Mora County offices will remain open and operational.
-I have been notified that the senior centers will be closed to congregate gatherings beginning Monday, March 16, through April 30, or until otherwise informed.
+I have been notified that the senior centers will be closed to congregate gatherings beginning Monday, March 16, 2020, until otherwise informed.
 Meals for seniors will still be available, but seniors will be required to drive to the center, pick up their meal at the door and take it home to eat.

 We will do our best to keep our residents informed as this emergency evolves.